 Painting Internal Doors

 Most people understand that it is important to repaint external doors on a regular basis to repair weather damage, but interior doors are often overlooked.
-The truth is that interior doors take a lot of abuse too, so repainting them from time to time with a semi-gloss paint will keep them looking as good as possible.
+The truth is that interior doors take a lot of abuse too, so repainting internal doors from time to time with a semi-gloss paint keeps them looking as good as possible.
+Painted internal doors can also offer a fresh splash of colour for your home to liven it up.

-The best paint for internal doors is semi-gloss because it is easy to clean and produces a finish that lasts for a long time, but gloss is good too.
+Before you start doing anything, it's important to decide on what paint to use on interior doors.
+Generally, the best paint for interior doors is semi-gloss because it is easy to clean and produces a finish that lasts for a long time, but gloss is good too.
 For the purposes of this guide, we will assume that you are painting a door that is plain, so does not need stripping and sanding.
 If you are re-painting an existing coloured door, you will need to remove it from the hinges, strip the existing paint and sand the door.
 For plain doors, you can simply paint the door while it is already hung on its hinges.

-How Do You Paint an Internal Door?
-Step-by-Step Instructions
+How To Paint Internal Doors - Step-by-Step Instructions

-- Using a paintbrush, start by applying your paint to all areas of the door that aren't flat. i.e. if your door has panels or insets.
+- Using a paintbrush, start by applying your internal door paint to all areas of the door that aren't flat. i.e. if your door has panels or insets.

 - Before the paint dries, use a roller to paint the rest of the door's surface.
 Make sure you go over any drip marks that were created by using the paintbrush.